manishrana7/icet-manish/doc/userguide/source/moduleref_icet/cluster_space.rst

     from ase.build import surface
     atoms = surface('Cu', (1,1,1), layers=7)

-which creates ase atoms object without PBCs in the z-direction.
+which creates ase atoms object without PBC in the z-direction.
 The structure can be modified to have PBC in the z-direction with vacuum via::

-    atoms.pbc = [True, True, False]
+    atoms.pbc = [True, True, True]
     atoms.center(vacuum=20, axis=2)

 which can now be used to create a cluster space.